• HOME

 Conclusion

-Now we don’t usually suggest for you to DJ your own wedding.
+Now we don’t usually suggest that you DJ your own wedding.
 But this task can apply to smaller, more intimate events.
 Something like a backyard, micro, or intimate brunch wedding, will be doable.
 But if you have a high-count guest list at a spacious venue, there is much more technology and equipment needed to be a DJ.

 The truth is experience and expertise are needed to execute an amazing wedding flow with a high-count guest list.
 Hiring a professional is necessary, not just for the music alone, but also for safety, i.e., overheating equipment, wrong plugins, troubleshooting, etc.